 - Annual fee: $0

-While the Blue Business® Plus Credit Card from American Express doesn’t offer a welcome bonus, you do get the chance to earn valuable American Express Membership Rewards points without paying an annual fee.
+The Blue Business® Plus Credit Card from American Express offers the chance to earn valuable American Express Membership Rewards points without paying an annual fee.
 In fact, you’ll earn 2X points on the first $50,000 you spend each year with your card (then 1X points), which gives you the unique opportunity to earn more than the standard 1X points per dollar on most of your business spending.

 Consider this card if you want to earn travel rewards with no annual fee